cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 ```

 The args will be similar to writing a gcloud run deploy in the terminal, so try to add the proper arguments to deploy it.
-Consider getting the proper image, deploying in the correct region, and setting the cloud run service account that you
+Consider getting the proper image, deploying in the correct region, making it available for unauthenticated users
-created earlier.
+and setting the cloud run service account that you created earlier.
 Hint you can use gcloud --help to see the options that are available.

 When you've added the arguments you should be ready for another submit.
 If this is successful you should get a cloud run service under the cloud run tab in gcp.
 By clicking on it you should be